Carmen Argote | Nao Bustamante | Beatriz Cortez | Timo Fahler | Eamon Ore-Giron | and Star Montana

-Ballroom Marfa is pleased to announce Tierra.
+Ballroom Marfa presented Tierra.
 Sangre.
 Oro., an exhibition envisioned by artist Rafa Esparza.
-The program will include new installation, performance, and sculptural work from Esparza alongside collaborations and contributions from artists Carmen Argote, Nao Bustamante, Beatriz Cortez, Timo Fahler, Eamon Ore-Giron, and Star Montana.
+The project included new installation, performance, and sculptural work from Esparza alongside collaborations and contributions from artists Carmen Argote, Nao Bustamante, Beatriz Cortez, Timo Fahler, Eamon Ore-Giron, and Star Montana.

 Esparza’s work manifests primarily through performance and sculpture, in a territory where the two mediums combine and hybridize.
 The artist uses adobe brick-building as a process-centered site for personal, cultural, ecological, and political investigation.

-In residence in Marfa from June through August, Esparza will produce new work and conceive of a site-specific installation that is particular to the landscape and cultural context of the Big Bend region and northern Mexico, where adobe building is prevalent.
+In residence in Marfa from June through August 2017, Esparza produced new work and conceived of a site-specific installation particular to the landscape and cultural context of the Big Bend region and northern Mexico where adobe building is prevalent.

-For this project, Esparza will transform Ballroom’s architecture using the adobe bricks that are central to his work.
-While making these interventions, the artist will explore, in his words, “the visibility of Brown people in Marfa.”
-Esparza will work with his father, who taught the artist how to make adobe, as well as with people from his community and local adobe craftsmen to produce bricks and install the project.
+For the exhibition, Esparza transformed Ballroom’s architecture using the adobe bricks that are central to his work.
+While making these interventions, the artist explored, in his words, “the visibility of Brown people in Marfa.”
+Esparza worked with his father, who taught the artist how to make adobe, as well as with people from his community, Marfa Independent School District high school students, and local adobe craftsmen to produce bricks and install the project.

-Esparza’s adobe architecture provides the ground for presentations by the artists he has invited to join him in Marfa as he “expands the idea of a Brown laboratory.”
-New and existing work will be presented amidst structural additions to Ballroom’s facade, galleries, and courtyard, creating spaces for the artist’s “laboratories for dialoguing, thinking, working and making together with my peers.”
+Esparza’s adobe architecture provided the ground for presentations by the artists he invited to join him in Marfa as he “expanded the idea of a Brown laboratory.”
+New and existing work was presented amidst structural additions to Ballroom’s facade, galleries, and courtyard, creating spaces for the artist’s “laboratories for dialoguing, thinking, working and making together with my peers.”

-Esparza addresses and excavates the history of colonialism; labor and economic value scales; queer culture and masculinity; as well as personal and familial legacy.
+In his practice Esparza addresses and excavates the history of colonialism; labor and economic value scales; queer culture and masculinity; as well as personal and familial legacy.
 He sets traditional materials, inherited processes, and ephemeral choreographies up against institutional structures and the historical narratives of Western sculpture, land art, and performance.
-The exhibition is a continuation of Ballroom Marfa’s mission to commission internationally-relevant artworks and performances that respond to and engage with our community and environment.
+The exhibition was a continuation of Ballroom Marfa’s mission to commission internationally-relevant artworks and performances that respond to and engage with our community and environment.

 Tierra.
 Sangre.
-Oro. is organized by Ballroom Marfa’s curator and interim director, Laura Copelin.
+Oro. was organized by Ballroom Marfa’s curator and interim director, Laura Copelin.

 Rafa Esparza is a multidisciplinary artist who was born, raised, and is currently living in Los Angeles.
 Woven into Esparza’s bodies of work are his interest in history, personal narratives, and kinship.
 He is inspired by his own relationship to colonization and the disrupted genealogies that come forth as a result.
 Using live performance as his main form of inquiry, Esparza employs site-specificity, materiality, memory and (non)documentation as primary tools to interrogate and critique ideologies, power structures and binaries that problematize the “survival” process of historicized narratives and the environments wherein people are left to navigate and socialize.